kartinul/save-code-x/README.md

   - The num will automatically increment as you paste more files!
 - DOCX Generator: turn saved code into Word report.
   - Select a folder and the language the code's written in
-  - This will automatically run through every file in that folder, sort it in numerical ascending order, compile it, run the code in a new terminal and take screenshot of it
+  - This will automatically run through every file in that folder, sort it in numerical ascending order
+  - Will detect the inputs and outputs and ask AI to generate 1 or 2 sample inputs for the same
+  - Then it compiles run the code in a new terminal and take screenshot of it
   - It will then generate a docx file with a Header and description of choosing and contain all of your code with their outputs in order
 - Settings